 Those in the Sports Industry Are Prohibited

 Most athletes, coaches, team managers, and other persons associated with a professional or collegiate sports team or governing body are prohibited from betting on sports in TN.
 This extends to amateur events where relevant.

 The bottom line is that a person with any formal affiliation to a sporting event or league cannot bet on that event.

 Gaming Industry Employees & Regulators Are Prohibited

-Conflict of interest protections also extend to employees, owners, or affiliated persons of any sports wagering license holder and those who are affiliated with the Tennessee Education Lottery Corporation.
+Conflict of interest protections also extend to employees, owners, or affiliated persons of any sports wagering license holder.
+Those who are affiliated with the Tennessee Education Lottery Corporation are also banned.

 If you’re involved in the sports or gambling industries, chances are you are prohibited from online wagering in the Volunteer State.
 Otherwise, most adults are good to go!

 Which Events Can I Bet on in Tennessee?

 The Volunteer State allows wagering on most professional and collegiate sporting events, as well as a wide range of popular amateur events and international competitions such as the Olympics.